-Despite this due process, Officer Doe asks for removal from the EES.
+Despite this due process and the fact that the sustained misconduct directly implicates truthfulness, Officer Doe asks this Court to remove him from the EES.
 See Pet., at p.
 9 (Prayer for Relief B).
-At the outset, the relief to any procedural due process violation would be to have the employing police department provide the required process, not removal from the EES outright.
+At the outset, the relief for any procedural due process violation would be to have the employing police department provide the required process, not removal from the EES outright.
 Further, where there was sufficient pre-deprivation due process provided, Officer Doe's request for relief essentially asks the New Hampshire courts to permit a de novo second hearing to re-litigate this matter.
 Neither Duchesne nor Gantert stand for the proposition that a police officer gets to re-litigate misconduct leading to placement on the EES where the person already had notice and an opportunity to be heard.
-Here, the time for Officer Doe to have challenged this alleged misconduct and his placement on the EES was when he was informed of both events.
+Here, the time for Officer Doe to have challenged this misconduct was when this misconduct was first raised in 2006.
 In Duchesne, for example, the officer challenged the underlying finding of misconduct, which led to an unfounded finding-a finding that this Court concluded warranted removal from the EES.
-See Duchesne, 167 N.H. at 784-85 ("Given that the original allegation of excessive force has been determined to be unfounded, there is no sustained basis for the petitioners' placement on the 'Laurie List."").
+See Duchesne, 167 N.H. at 784-85 ("Given that the original allegation of excessive force has been determined to be unfounded, there is no sustained basis for the petitioners' placement on the 'Laurie List.'").
 Here, unlike Duchesne, the finding of misconduct has not been deemed unfounded, unsustained, or otherwise "clearly ... without basis."
 See also Gantert, 168 N.H. at 650 ("In Duchesne, we recognized that after an officer is placed on the 'Laurie List,' he may have grounds for judicial relief if the circumstances that gave rise to the placement are clearly shown to be without basis.").
-As alleged, Officer Doe did not attempt to reverse this finding of misconduct or timely challenge EES placement when he was notified of this placement.
-As one court has noted, "one who has spurned an invitation to explain himself can't complain that he has been deprived of an opportunity to be heard."
-See Wozniak v.
-Conry, 236 F.3d 888, 890 (7th Cir.
-2001).
+To the contrary, the misconduct has been sustained.
+Indeed, Officer Doe does not allege any facts-beyond the mere conclusory assertion that the findings of the internal investigation "were incorrect" or "misinterpreted," see Pet. ¶ 2-showing that the misconduct lacks substance or was without basis.
+As the Superior Court explained, the Petitioner seems to "admit[] to much of the underlying conduct," see Pet.'s Addendum at 53.
 For these reasons, appropriate pre-deprivation process was provided in this case.